-Right now Stacie is probably eating, reading cookbooks, or thinking about her next meal.
+- Right now Stacie is probably tinkering in the kitchen, nibbling on something tasty, reading cookbooks, or thinking about her next meal.
 She also enjoys drawing, painting and trying to grow tomatoes in her foggy San Francisco garden.
-She loves cooking and eating her way around the Bay Area with her husband and two boys.
+She loves cooking and eating her way around the Bay Area with her family and friends.

 Simran Singh and Stacie Dong are passionate about the intersection of cuisine and culture and have been teaching, writing about food, and developing recipes together since 2010.

 Together they teach a variety of classes for kids of all ages – from preschoolers to high schoolers – with a focus on exploring world cuisines.
 At the heart of their kids’ classes is a dedication to helping kids to nurture their own curiosity about food, and empowering kids in the kitchen by helping them learn essential cooking skills.
 They have taught groups from Bay Area schools including Chinese American International School, Brandeis Hillel Day School, Presidio Knolls School, Nueva High School, and Marin Academy.
 They spend their summers cooking with kids at their popular summer camp, “A Little Yumminess Around the World“; they teach an ongoing, afterschool cooking series at FACES SF; and also teach custom classes and workshops.

 In addition to their work with kids, Simran and Stacie teach cooking classes for adults at 18 Reasons in San Francisco, Ramekins Culinary School in Sonoma, and The Cooking School at Cavallo Point in Sausalito.
 Their classes for adults specialize in regional Indian home-cooking and feature many of Simran’s treasured family recipes.
 When possible Simran and Stacie are joined by Roop Soni (Simran’s mom) who loves to sharing her knowledge and passion for her native cuisine.